 Lunch bunch is offered every day of the week, immediately following the preschool class day and extends from 12 noon to 1:00pm.
 Students bring their own lunch and enjoy the social atmosphere of eating at school with their friends.
 Having extra unstructured play time is also an attractive feature!

-Discovery Time is a specialized hour from 1:00-2:00pm immediately following Lunch Bunch on all regular school days featuring monthly units designed to captivate our young audience through hands on/interactive activities.
-Topics include Super Science, Five Senses, All Things Art, Christmas Around the World, Space Exploration, Fitness Fun, Folklore and Fairy Tales, Save Our Planet/Earth Day/Science Fair, and Weather Wise.
-Only available for children in the 4s class or older.
+Discovery Time is a specialized hour from 1:00-2:00pm immediately following Lunch Bunch on all regular school days featuring monthly units designed to captivate our young audience through hands on/interactive STEAM activities.
+Topics include Super Science, Five Senses, All Things Art, Christmas Around the World, Space Exploration, Fitness Fun, Folklore and Fairy Tales, Save Our Planet/Earth Day/Science Fair, Weather Wise, and many more!
+Only available for children in the mini 4s class or older.